 Traveler and writer Meg Moser joins us again for a fabulous guest post on one of the world’s great spiritual treks, the 32-mile (52 km), high altitude Kailash Kora.
 Meg offers you an inside look at what it’s like to walk the holy circuit, along with some practical travel tips.
 The post describes a trip taken with YoWangdu’s Yolanda O’Bannon in September 2017.
-If you are interested in making the trip yourself, you will need a Tibet trave agency to help you with permits.
+If you are interested in traveling to Tibet yourself, you will need a Tibet travel agency to help you with permits.
 If you want help with that, ask us here to connect you to a reliable Tibetan-owned travel agent to plan a great trip for you that also supports the local Tibetan economy and culture.

 The Outer Journey: A Description of the 3-day Kailash Trek

 We were cruising at 15,000 ft on the highway to Darchen in our white caravan with prayer flags that stream like pigtails from the side mirrors.
 This was Day 14 of near constant travel by plane, train and automobile to reach this remote part of western Tibet, and we had been driving for nearly 6 hours.

 Yolanda touched my arm and pointed excitedly out the window, “Look!
 It’s Kailash!”
 Unmistakable with her unique verticle cleft, Mt Kailash (or Kang Rinpoche, in Tibetan) is the only snow-covered mountain amidst a sea of blue massif.
 Rising over 21,000 ft, even from this vantage point, she is both beautiful and utterly intimidating.
 The first inkling of doubt creeps into my mind.
 I wonder…can we really do this?